 - Consolidate the amount of signage typologies to only include the necessary signs that can be consistent and used for all purposes. - Limit the amount of fonts and colours used throughout The City to form a harmonious sign type for cyclists. - Arrows on signage should be used for direction of movement and not to point to various elements (cycle paths, roads, shared paths etc.) - Formalise key cycle routes within The City via a cycle maps trail that maps out key routes and identify where repair stations are located. - Continue the investment in Safe Active Streets, but also let people know they exist, by signing them on maps and wayfinding throughout The City. - Replace faded cycle signage and wayfinding on the paving, and create more paving signage and linemarking along routes so that cyclists do not need to rely on a map. - Introduce City branded cycling wayfinding which is consistent across The City and easily identifiable. - Consider integrating recommendations into The City's Bicycle Network Plan.

-Safe active Streets are marked on road with blue and white paint.
-These signs not only alert pedestrians and cyclists but also drivers that the road is shared by all users.
+paint.
+These signs not only alert pedestrians and cyclists but 01 also drivers that the road is shared by all users.

-Main Roads WA cycling signage, showing distance to key destinations.
+destinations.
 However, no cycle path is marked on road.
 These signs are not installed by The City.